kkazm/bugtracker/README.md

 By default, the application uses the H2 in-memory database.
 All data is lost after application shutdown.

-When the application is running, the database can be accessed externally using the following connection properties:
+When the application is running, the database can be accessed externally/remotely using the following connection properties:

     url: jdbc:h2:tcp://localhost:9092/mem:mydb
     driver-class-name: org.h2.Driver